ggabelmann/ggabelmann.github.io/README.md

 ## Projects

 Most of my side-projects are open source and available from my [Github Profile](https://github.com/ggabelmann/).
-Some of the more important ones are:
+Some of the more interesting ones are:

 * [jcrawl](https://github.com/ggabelmann/jcrawl), a java-based web crawler that supports threads and rate-limiting.
 * [NetpbmTools](https://github.com/ggabelmann/NetpbmTools), an F#-based tool for doing simple manipulations to images.
 * [NeuroEvolution](https://github.com/ggabelmann/NeuroEvolution), a java-based neural network that can evolve.

-## Posts
+## Technical Writing

-From time-to-time I like to write short emails to friends and colleagues about interesting things I've read or learned.
+I enjoy writing about interesting things I've recently read or learned.
 (They're also handy references for me to go back to.)
-Since I'm not on social media these days I've collected some of them here as "posts".
+Since I'm not on social media these days I've collected some of them here:

 * [Special Theory of Productivity](productivity.md)
 * [One-on-One Meetings](one-on-ones.md)